Washington DC History School Trips & Tours - Political History

 Half day tour with a local guide covering all the major historical sites and monuments:

 - Jefferson Memorial

 - FDR Memorial

 - Lincoln Memorial

 US Holocaust Memorial Museum

-Explaining the story of the Holocaust in a uniquely and immensely thought provoking manner, pupils will never forget a visit to this museum.
+Explaining the story of the Holocaust in a uniquely and immensely thought provoking manner, students will never forget a visit to this museum.

 Arlington National Cemetery

 The history of this cemetery, the largest military graveyard in the world reflects the conflicts and struggles faced by the American people.
 Graves here include those from the Civil War, and both World Wars and the eternal flame burning by the grave of JFK.

 National Museum of American History